apache/openwhisk-runtime-nodejs/docs/users/knative-build.md

 kubectl apply -f build.yaml
 ```

-This creates a pod with a NodeJS runtime and all the action metadata (action code, main function name, etc) integrated into the container image.
+This creates a pod with a Node.js runtime and all the action metadata (action code, main function name, etc.) integrated into the container image.
 If for any reason there is a failure creating the pod, we can troubleshoot the deployment with:

 #### `kubectl get pods`